 When the candidate has fully met all requirements for the degree sought, including the comprehensive examination or portfolio/project requirement, or thesis, if required, and has been approved by the evaluation committee and graduate advisor, he/she will be recommended for graduation.
-With assistance from the respective departments, candidates will be cleared for graduation by the Graduate Office.
+With assistance from the respective departments, candidates will be cleared for graduation by the Dean of the School of Graduate Studies.
 However, in order to qualify for graduation, a student must have a minimum overall average of "B" (3.0) in residence.
 No course in which the student has earned less than a grade of "C" may be counted toward the degree.
 Students may not count more than two "C" grades toward any graduate degree program.
 Individual degree programs may set higher standards regarding acceptance of "C" grades.